New Beginnings

 Why Is Any Of This Important?

-Well, I agree with John Piper in one respect: whichever framework we believe exists in Genesis will impact the way we read the rest of scripture and, by implication, the kind of gospel we teach.
+Whichever framework we believe is established in Genesis will shape how we read the rest of Scripture – and, by extension, the kind of gospel we teach.

 Setting Some Framework: Why Genesis 1-3 Is Foundational Theology